sjmulder/msort/README.md

    steps.
 The roles of main and scratch buffer are swapped at each step of recursion in such a way that the main buffer ends up sorted in the end.

- - Two methods of parallelism are implemented: pthreads and forking.
-(Both are configured in the main function.)
-Since the main and scratch buffers use shared memory, no communication is required other than waiting for the thread or fork to complete.
+ - Parallelism is implemented with forks, configured in the main function.
+   Because the main and scratch buffers use shared memory, no communication is required other than waiting for the fork to complete.

 More documentation can be found in the code.